Jaspreet-22g/resume/README.md

-# resume
+# resume web can be viewed at https://jaspreetresume.netlify.app/
+# to customise/edit
 1. Edit the html code.
 2. Open index.html in browser.
-3. Hit Control + p to save it as a pdf.
+3. Click on save as pdf button.
+4. Select destination as pdf and save